thepegasos/blog/_posts/2022-07-16-What-is-Machine-Learning?.md

 2. Then , we need a way to measure it's (model's) *performance* – how well your model has learnt the task that you are trying to teach.
 We call this a **Cost Function**
 3. Once you have prediction and a way to measure it's performance, you need a way to optimize your model's performance based on it's Cost.
   We call this an **Optimization Algorithm**.
-This is the most crucial part, running optimization algorithm with Model predictions with Cost Function is so called **Training**.
+This is the most crucial part, running optimization algorithm with Model predictions and Cost Function calculations is so called **Training**.

 ## Analogy